-- B. Alternative control methods shall capture or redirect dust before reaching employees.
-A certified industrial hygienist (CIH) or licensed professional engineer who is also qualified as a licensed asbestos project designer shall evaluate the work area, the projected work practices, and the engineering controls.
-The planned control methods shall be adequate to reduce direct and indirect employee exposure to below the permissible exposure limits (PELs) under worst-case conditions of use and shall prevent asbestos contamination outside of the regulated area. - Contractor shall schedule the Work on the Project in order to complete the Work by the scheduled completion date (to be determined).
-Coordination with the City/ECIA is critical. - 10.
-Contractor shall satisfy requirements for multi-employer worksites as defined in 29 CFR 1926.1101(d), including notifications to other occupants and contractors on the Property concerning the work to be completed under this Plan as follows: - A. Employees of the Owner (City) who will work in or adjacent to the work areas. - B. On multi-employer work sites, all employers who will be performing work within or adjacent to the work areas. - C. Tenants who are occupying the space adjacent to the work areas. - D. Under OSHA, the Contractor also needs to perform and communicate to the Owner and adjacent employers who will be working in or adjacent to areas the same evaluation of the work area-identifying presence, location, and quantity of ACM and PACM prior to the project, and communicate which ACM and PACM remain after the project. - 11.
+- Contractor shall schedule the Work on the Project in order to complete the Work by the scheduled completion date (to be determined).
+Coordination with the City/ECIA is critical. - Contractor shall satisfy requirements for multi-employer worksites as defined in 29 CFR 1926.1101(d), including notifications to other occupants and contractors on the Property concerning the work to be completed under this Plan as follows: - A. Employees of the Owner (City) who will work in or adjacent to the work areas. - B. On multi-employer work sites, all employers who will be performing work within or adjacent to the work areas. - C. Tenants who are occupying the space adjacent to the work areas. - D. Under OSHA, the Contractor also needs to perform and communicate to the Owner and adjacent employers who will be working in or adjacent to areas the same evaluation of the work area-identifying presence, location, and quantity of ACM and PACM prior to the project, and communicate which ACM and PACM remain after the project. - 11.
 Persons engaged in the ACM portion of the Project hold appropriate valid Iowa asbestos licenses: - A. Project Supervisor: The Contractor shall provide a full-time Asbestos Abatement Supervisor at the work site who is experienced in administration and supervision of asbestos abatement projects including work practices, protective measures for the building and personnel, disposal procedures, project scheduling and management.
 The Project Supervisor shall be fluent in English.
-This person will be the Contractor's Representative and will function as the competent person at the work site responsible for compliance with applicable federal, state, and local regulations, including those relating to ACM. - Training: The Contractor's Supervisor shall have a current certification from an lowa-approved trainer for a course that meets the requirements of the USEPA Model Accreditation Plan for asbestos abatement contractor/supervisor (40 CFR Part 763, Subpart E, Appendix C).
+This person will be the Contractor's Representative and will function as the competent person at the work site responsible for compliance with applicable federal, state, and local regulations, including those relating to ACM. - Training: The Contractor's Supervisor shall have a current certification from an Iowa-approved trainer for a course that meets the requirements of the USEPA Model Accreditation Plan for asbestos abatement contractor/supervisor (40 CFR Part 763, Subpart E, Appendix C). - Experience: The Contractor's Supervisor shall have demonstrable experience in the successful management of asbestos abatement projects that are similar to the work of this contract.